theadamsabra/portfolio/content/post/uncertainty/index.md

+---
-# The Uncertainty in the Machine Learning Job Hunt
+title: The Uncertainty in the Machine Learning Job Hunt
-## It will always be with you.
+subtitle: It will always be with you.
 That doesn’t mean you won’t succeed.
+---

 ![image](pic1.jpg)